Trygort

 Trygort (Thiergarten) is a village in the administrative district of Gmina Węgorzewo, within Węgorzewo County, Warmian-Masurian Voivodeship, in north-eastern Poland.
-It lies approximately 5 km west of Węgorzewo and 92 km north-east of the regional capital Olsztyn.
 It is located on the northern shore of Lake Mamry in the region of Masuria, close to the border with the Kaliningrad Oblast of Russia.

 The village was founded in 1452.
 Błażej Krasiński, starost of Przasnysz, lived in the village.